cucumber-attic/gherkin/README.md

 [testdata/good](https://github.com/cucumber/gherkin/tree/master/testdata/good)
 directory.

-### Compiler
+### Pickles

+The AST isn't suitable for execution by Cucumber.
+It needs further processing into a simpler form called *Pickles*.

-The compiler compiles the AST produced by the parser into a simpler form - *Pickles*.
+The compiler compiles the AST produced by the parser into pickles.

     ╔═══╗   ┌────────┐   ╔═══════╗
     ║AST║──>│Compiler│──>║Pickles║